Bug #6187

 Description

-We call the resolver, which can return a Source
+We call the resolver, which can return a Source but we

 throw new XPathException("Resolver for unparsed-text() returned non-StreamSource");

-if it doesn't get back some flavor of StreamSource
+if it doesn't get back some flavor of StreamSource.

 This seems unreasonable.
 Consider, for example, the case where this resolves through the XMLResolver.
 The resolver doesn't return a stream source, it returns a plain old source.

-Updated by Michael Kay 29 days ago
+Updated by Michael Kay 8 months ago

 Well, other kinds of Source deliver representations of XML documents, and we're looking here for plain text.

-Updated by Norm Tovey-Walsh 28 days ago
+Updated by Norm Tovey-Walsh 8 months ago

 Yes, I see that.
-And previously the API required a Reader
+And previously the API required a Reader.

 Maybe the bug is in the XML Resolver.
-If you wind your way through the APIs, given a URI, a nature, and a purpose, you eventually wind up at org.xmlresolver.NamespaceResolver
+If you wind your way through the APIs, given a URI, a nature, and a purpose, you eventually wind up at org.xmlresolver.NamespaceResolver which defines:

 public Source resolveNamespace(String uri, String nature, String purpose) throws TransformerException;

-For a nature of text/plain
+For a nature of text/plain, Source is wrong.

 There's also been a request to expose more of the information that the resolver knows about the resource (including the nature and purpose in the response, for example).
 Perhaps there should be a different API that returns something more general.